otrv4/otrv4/architecture-decisions/012-prekey-server.md

 In order to send an offline message, the Responder needs to obtain cryptographic keys from the Initiator so they can engage in a non-interactive DAKE.
-These cryptographic keys are distributed as prekey messages, which are made public in a untrusted pre-key server.
+These cryptographic keys are distributed as prekey ensembles, which are made public in a untrusted Prekey Server.

-A participant is identified by some identity in the underlying network (be it alice@xmpp.org for the XMPP network, or +99 1234-5678 for the SMS network).
+A participant is identified by some identity in the underlying network (like alice@xmpp.org for the XMPP network, or +99 1234-5678 for the SMS network).
 We assume this is everything each participant is required to know about who they want to send a message to.